Can’t Drive Kids to the Mosque? Learn Quran Online by Live Tutor on Skype!

 The Quran is a gateway to the Paradise

 Following the Quran and living it as Prophet (PBUH) did is the most blessed way of living.
 It provides guidelines for how a Muslim should conduct himself/herself in accordance with Allah’s commands.
-Allah says in the Quran in Surah al-Isra, verse 9: “Indeed, this Qur’an guides to that which is most suitable and gives good tidings to the believers who do righteous deeds that they will have a great reward.”
+Allah says in the Quran, in Surah al-Isra, that the Quran guides to that which is most appropriate and conveys good tidings of a splendid reward to the believers who perform noble deeds.

 In a famous Hadith that can be found in Sunan an-Nasa’i, a man asked the Prophet (PBUH) whether it would be enough if he did all the necessary actions (five pillars) in Islam without doing any more, or less.
 The Prophet (PBUH) said that the man would succeed if he did that.
 Therefore, obeying the Quran and Allah’s commands is what will lead us to success in the hereafter.

 The Quran will be a witness for/against you on the Day of Judgement

 There are two Hadith in Sahih Muslim that encapsulate this matter.
 In one, the Prophet (PBUH) stated that the Quran would be proof for/against believers.
 In the other Hadith, the Prophet (PBUH) noted that the Quran would be an intercessor for those who frequently recite it on the Day of Judgement.